kerrygendreau/Newt-TTX-Resistance/README.md

 Investigation of the evolution of tetrodotoxin autoresistance in newts and related salamanders.

-This repository includes datasets used in the analyses conducted for Gendreau et al. (2021) (link to paper).
+This repository includes datasets used in the analyses conducted for [Gendreau et al. (2021)](https://doi.org/10.1093/molbev/msab182).
 See manuscript for methods.